Pseudorandom Knowledge

 /etc/apt/sources.list.d/mssql-server.list

 We also need the Microsoft package key to validate packages.
-This must be downloaded and converted before it can be installed in the correct place.
+This must be downloaded and installed in the correct place.

 Now try and install SQL Server.